Trump vows to protect U.S. intellectual property, without directly blaming China

 Last week, he imposed tariffs on imported washing machines and solar panels in his first major trade actions since withdrawing the United States from the Trans Pacific Partnership trade agreement within weeks of taking office last year.

-Trump is considering broad tariffs or quotas on steel and aluminium following investigations by the U.S. Department of Commerce into whether rising steel and aluminium imports represent a threat to national security.
+Trump is considering broad tariffs or quotas on steel and aluminum following investigations by the U.S. Department of Commerce into whether rising steel and aluminum imports represent a threat to national security.

 In his speech, Trump briefly referred to China as among “rivals” that challenge U.S. interests, values and the economy, prompting China’s Foreign Ministry to say that the United States should “abandon its Cold War mentality and outdated zero-sum game ideas.”